figure-io/polymer-timeseries/README.md

 ##### 'dragEnter'

-The element emits a 'dragEnter' event when a draggable element enters a drop area.
+The element emits a `dragEnter` event when a draggable element enters the chart area.

 ``` javascript
 el.addEventListener( 'dragEnter', function onResize( evt ) {